 The other option is international soccer, which we’ll look at here.
 The Peruvian national team struggles to make an impact on the world soccer scene, but it’s a struggle full of passion and some attractive head-to-head confrontations...

 Peru Match Options

 The Peruvian national team schedule comprises friendly matches (warm-up games) and full competitive matches.
 Friendlies can be worth watching if the opposition is good, but competitive matches are more interesting, especially from a neutral perspective.

-The second option for top-flight competitive matches is the Copa América, a tournament contested every four years between members of the CONMEBOL (South American Football Confederation) group of national teams.
+With the World Cup out of the equation, one other option for top-flight competitive matches is the Copa América, a tournament contested every four years between members of the CONMEBOL (South American Football Confederation) group of national teams.
 Peru last hosted the Copa América in 2004; the next cup will take place in Chile in July 2015, so you could always hop from Peru down to Chile to see a few games.

 Peru National Team Stadium

 Peru normally plays its home games at the Estadio Nacional in Lima (current capacity 40,000).
 If for any reason the Estadio Nacional is unavailable or undergoing renovations, major games are sometimes played at the larger Estadio Monumental, the home ground of Lima’s Universitario de Deportes soccer club (capacity 80,000).

 Peru sometimes plays friendly or exhibition games outside of Lima.
 Cusco’s high-altitude Estadio Garcilaso de la Vega is one alternative, alongside Estadio Max Augustín in Iquitos.